 It honestly saddens me that people think social media is the same thing as being social.
 That couldn’t be farther from the truth.
 Getting out to have real conversations face to face with people is the only way to be truly social.

-Now I won’t deny the fact that social media allows you to virtually connect with people in different location all around the world.
+Now I won’t deny the fact that social media allows you to virtually connect with people in different locations all around the world.
 BUT it is still NOT THE SAME!

 1 // Declutter who you follow, friends, and groups